 The Bachelor of Arts in Music offers a comprehensive music education for students interested in teaching, performance, or music theory.
 The program includes an ensemble requirement and emphases that develop skills in composition and performance.

-The Bachelor of Music is designed as a degree for those interested in performance, music ministry, private teaching, Christian and secular commercial music industry, work as a professional composer, or advanced degrees.
-Performance emphasis students may specialize in voice, piano, organ, guitar, trumpet, trombone, baritone, euphonium, tuba, French horn, saxophone, flute, oboe, clarinet, bassoon, violin, viola, cello, bass, harp, and percussion.
+The Bachelor of Music in Performance program is tailored to students desiring a career in performance, pedagogy (private teaching), or to pursue advanced degrees in performance.
+The performance emphasis is offered in voice, piano, organ, guitar, trumpet, trombone, baritone, euphonium, tuba, French horn, flute, oboe, clarinet, bassoon, saxophone, violin, viola, cello, bass, percussion, and harp.

 “The breadth of offerings at the School of Music is very accommodating.
 Not only can students choose from multiple majors and concentrations, but they can also participate in ensembles that include choirs, orchestras, concert and jazz bands, chamber groups, and ministry groups, all of which perform around the world.
 However, the education and experiences the students receive are not ends in themselves.
 Faculty attempt to instill in students the understanding that these are pieces of God's greater plan for their lives.”